Skip to main content

 • “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”

-• “The sound effects and background music really add to the tension that the developer was trying to create in this game, and really help to tie the experience into an almost complete package.”
+• “The sound effects and background music really add to the tension that the developer was trying to create in this game, and they help to tie the experience into an almost complete package.”

 • “A little bit of looping ambient sound that acted as a placeholder for music.”